mnstrspeed/blog/README.md

 I'm hosting my blog as a static website on Amazon S3, so everything has to be generated compile-time.
-Blog posts are formatted in meta-marked (Markdown with an extension for including metadata) and the page is generated using a Jade template using a Node.js script.
+Blog posts are formatted in meta-marked (Markdown with an extension for metadata) and the page is generated with a Jade template using a Node.js script.

 ## Example
 ~/blogposts/hello.md